pureskillgg/docs/README.md

 ## License

-This npm package is Copyright (c) 2019-2022 FPS Critic, Inc.
+This npm package is licensed under the MIT license.

 ## Warranty